Azure/AzureStack-QuickStart-Templates/301-availability-set-elastic-storage-ecs/README.md

 the following images are supported:
 + **CentOS** this is based on the RogueWave Centos Image using Publicher OpenLogic, SKU CentOS, Version 7.4
-+ **CentOS-7** this is based on the original Centos CloudImage using Publisher CentOS, SKU Centos-7, Version Centos-7.4 The Centos-7 m,ust be loaded manually or using [Azurestack-Kickstart](https://github.com/bottkars/Azurestack-Kickstart)
++ **CentOS-7** this is based on the original Centos CloudImage using Publisher CentOS, SKU Centos-7, Version Centos-7.4 The Centos-7 must be loaded manually or using [Azurestack-Kickstart](https://github.com/bottkars/Azurestack-Kickstart)

 #### networkSecurityGroups